karmajunkie/imperator/docs/Design.md

   end

   # Same using :auto_attributes option
-  factory.create_rest :update, Article, auto_attributes: true do
+  factory.create_rest :update, Article, auto_attributes: true, except: [:status] do
     on_error do
       puts "Oops!
 There was an error!"
     end